-Entry Limit: Two contestants per level, per school: Level 3, Level 4 & Advantaged Speech Time Limits: Level 3: 1-3 minutes Level 4: 2-4 minutes Level Adv: 3-5 minutes The contestant will draw a topic at the beginning of his/her time slot.
+Entry Limit: Two contestants per level, per school: Level 3, Level 4 & Advantaged

+Speech Time Limits: Level 3: 1-3 minutes Level 4: 2-4 minutes Level Adv: 3-5 minutes

+The contestant will draw a topic at the beginning of his/her time slot.
 The topics will not be technical and will pertain to daily life.
 Different contestants will receive different topics, but the topics will be of approximately equal difficulty.
 After drawing a topic, the contestant will have a maximum of 10 minutes to prepare.
 He/she may write during this time, but no books or dictionaries may be used in preparation, and NO notes, even those made during the preparation period, may be used in the speech.
 At Regionals only, students may draw 2 topics and choose one of the two to prepare.

-Oral Presentation: (Digital Submission Event)
+Oral Presentation: (Virtual Event)

-Entry Limit: 2 entries per school (Level 4 only; EXCEPTION: If a school has no Level 4 students attending contest, Level 3 contestants may enter, but with the understanding that they will be competing against Level 4 contestants.)
+Entry Limit: 2 contestants per level, per school: Level 4 & Advantaged only (EXCEPTION: If a school has no Level 4 students or advantaged speakers attending contest, Level 3 contestants may enter, but with the understanding that they will be competing against Level 4 contestants.)

 Time Limit: 2-4 minutes